 And Joe rarely expressed any interest in girls.
 In “Campus Terror” (May 1978), guest star Valerie Bertinelli says “I love you,” and Joe responds dryly: "You've had a long day.”
 What gay boy could afford to miss such a revelation?

 Unlike many Tiger Beat fave raves, Shaun actually had a brief singing career; between 1977 and 1979, his albums went platinum, and his singles topped the charts.
 A surprising number of his songs were gender-ambiguous, and "You're Using Me" even alluded to a relationship with a boy.

 The cover of the album Room Service (1979) shows Shaun in a hotel room, smiling invitingly at the voyeur who peers through the Venetian blinds.
-The voyeur's gender is ambiguous.
-Shaun is openly acknowledging the romantic interest of both male and female teens.
+The voyeur's gender is ambiguous (though, if you look very carefully, you can see sharp fingernails).
+Shaun seems to be openly acknowledging the romantic interest of both male and female teens.

 his brothers David, Patrick, and Ryan) remains a gay ally.